The Amazing Wildlife of

 The Best Place to Look for Alligators

 Any place there is water - and that is every place near and around Everglades City.
 Crocodilians (both 'gators and crocks) are top predators and not shy.
 Big Cypress National Preserve is an almost guaranteed alligator sighting area.
 Driving?
-Look along the side the road for sunning alligators.
+Look along the roadside for sunning alligators.
 For a close encounter, take a kayak tour!
 Read this

 AN AMERICAN ALLIGATOR SILENTLY SLIPS THROUGH THE WATER.
 DUSK AT BIG CYPRESS NATIONAL PRESERVE.
 IMAGE: LES MEDLEY